 An accidentally sacred photograph from nowhere

-Last year I began recording oral histories in a few sites in the Top End, and I’m in the process of contextualising these histories against the material record.
+Last year I began recording oral histories of message sticks in a few sites in the Top End, and I’m in the process of contextualising these histories against the material record.
 Recently, I came across the record for an image in an online library catalogue.
 Based on its caption I thought that it was relevant to a set of stories I had recorded.
 When I tried to access the image I was blocked with a notice informing me that it was Secret/Sacred/Restricted.
 Even the metadata itself was suppressed.
 This struck me as immediately curious since I had been collaborating with the very people who ought to have had the authority to make this judgment.
 I contacted the relevant cultural organisation I was working through in the Top End and they encouraged me to follow it up.
 With a bit of ninjitsu I managed to access the metadata and noticed that it included the term “initiation ceremony”, but this was in the context of a description that made it clear that the suppressed photo was NOT of an initiation ceremony but of a public interaction that occurred some time prior to one taking place.
 I wrote to the library politely asking for their record of Indigenous consultation for this object and to give an account of why it had been suppressed.
 They admitted that there was no consultation and agreed to release the image, which they did promptly.

 No harm done, but it caused me to reflect on why this innocuous decision was made and the long-term consequences it might have had.
 I imagine that thoughtful curators wanting to do the right thing may be tempted to put a Secret/Sacred sticker on an ambiguous object or photography just to be on the safe side and avoid inadvertently provoking offence or distress.
 But if it takes insider cultural knowledge to decide whether something is allowed to be released to the public, it takes the same degree of knowledge to judge whether the item should be restricted.

 Once a Secret/Sacred label is affixed it tends to be very sticky and there may be little motivation to investigate it.
 Even those with the relevant cultural authority might be cagey about interacting with it since there will always be somebody with more authority than them.
 For better or worse, the item is likely to disappear into oblivion.
 This is why placing Secret/Sacred labels on records can literally damage an archive if not done in a consultative way.
-I have Indigenous colleagues who spend a lot of time in archives looking for images of their forebears, and coming across a familiar face in a photo is a rare cause for celebration.
+I have Indigenous colleagues who spend a lot of time in archives looking for images of their forebears, and discovering a familiar face in a photo is a rare cause for celebration.
 It makes me wonder: are there images and objects of deep personal significance that have been mistakenly consigned to the void by somebody without the authority to make that decision?

 An illusory collection history